Authorization

 Sometimes your React frontend might need to call your Convex backend via HTTP, usually to stream data, such as when uploading files or when loading a slowly generated AI response.

-To authenticate HTTP actions calls you will need to access the JWT token the client uses for authenticating with the backend, which you get from the useAuthToken hook:
+To authenticate HTTP actions you will need to access the JWT token the client uses for authenticating with the backend, which you get from the useAuthToken hook:

 import { useAuthToken } from "@convex-dev/auth/react";